What is a Buyers Agent or a Buyers Advocate?

 of a house home or property on behalf of the buyer.
 Buyers Advocates do not sell real estate.

-What is a Buyers Advocacy Service?
+What does a Buyers Advocate do?

-Buyers Advocates are licensed professionals that specialise in searching, inspecting, evaluating and negotiating the purchase of a home on behalf of the Buyer.
+are licensed professionals that specialise in searching, inspecting, evaluating and negotiating the purchase of a home on behalf of the Buyer.
 Sellers have their Selling Agent working for them (and no matter how nice they are…. they are still working for their Seller!)

 - They can save you the time involved in researching properties, analysing markets and, in some cases, liaising with banks and solicitors.

 - They can help you source suitable loan options.

 - They can provide knowledge and insight for locations you’re unfamiliar with.

 - They can save you travel expenses if you’re researching properties from interstate or overseas.